 Hello,

-My name is James Shackleford and this is my homepage.
+My name is James Shackleford and this is my modest homepage.

-I am currently working as a post-doctorial fellow at Massachusetts General
+Prior to joining the faculty, I worked as a post-doctorial fellow at

-Hospital in the department of Radiation Oncology.
-I earned my Ph.D from
+in the department of Radiation Oncology.
+Much of my research has been

 implemented as part of the